-Elobixibat is a first-in-class compound under investigation for treatment of chronic idiopathic constipation (CIC), and for irritable bowel syndrome with constipation (IBS-C).
+Elobixibat is a first-in-class compound being studied for treatment of chronic idiopathic constipation (CIC), and for irritable bowel syndrome with constipation (IBS-C).
 It works by reducing bile acid absorption in the small intestine.
 This stimulates bowel movements by increasing fluid secretions and motility in the colon.

-In Phase 2b clinical trials, elobixibat (formerly A3309) has been evaluated in patients in the U.S. and Europe for the treatment of CIC.
+In Phase 2b clinical trials, elobixibat was evaluated in patients in the U.S. and Europe for the treatment of CIC.
 The studies demonstrated clinically meaningful, statistically significant, and dose-dependent improvements.
 These included increased stool frequency and improved constipation-related symptoms such as straining, stool consistency, and bloating maintained over 8 weeks of treatment.

 Elobixibat is being developed by Ferring Pharmaceuticals under a licensing agreement with Albireo AB.
 The agreement gives Ferring rights to market the product globally with the exception of Japan and a small number of Asian markets.